 At the end of World War I the Saar Basin had been separated from Germany and placed under the administration of the League of Nations.
 In January 1935 a referendum was held on the Saar’s status, with 90.7% of voters opting for reunification with Germany, 8.9% voting to retain the status quo, and 0.4% asking for unification with France.
 As a result, the League of Nations agreed to withdraw and the Saar was returned to Germany on 1 March 1935.

 3 Oct 1935 Outbreak of Second Italo-Ethiopian War▲

-At 5:00 am Italian troops under General Emilio de Bono crossed the Mareb River from Eritrea into Ethiopia.
+At 5:00 am on 3 October 1935 Italian troops under General Emilio de Bono crossed the Mareb River from Eritrea into Ethiopia.
 On the same day, Italian forces in Somalia began a series of attacks across the Ogaden into southern and eastern Ethiopia.
 In response to these undeclared Italian invasions, Ethiopia declared war on Italy.

 On 7 March 1936, using the 1935 Franco-Soviet Treaty of Mutual Assistance as a pretext, the German Führer Adolf Hitler ordered the Wehrmacht to march 3,000 troops into the Rhineland—Germany territory which had been demilitarized in accordance with both the Treaty of Versailles and the Locarno Treaties.
 The move was greeted with celebrations across Germany, while the British and French governments decided against enforcing the treaties for fear of war.
 This unwillingness on the part of the former Allies to intervene further emboldened Hitler, encouraging him as he embarked on a more aggressive German foreign policy.